nagypeter/weblogic-operator-tutorial/tutorials/setup.oke.md

 	$ mkdir -p $HOME/.kube
 	$ oci ce cluster create-kubeconfig --cluster-id ocid1.cluster.oc1.eu-frankfurt-1.aaaaaaaaaezwenlfgm4gkmzxha2tamtcgjqwmoldmu3tcnlfgc2tcyzzmrqw --file $HOME/.kube/config --region eu-frankfurt-1

-Note! `kubectl` by default try to use `$HOME/.kube/config` configuration file.
-If you save to different location and use different filename don't forget to set the `KUBECONFIG`  variable to the configuration file.
+Note!
+For `kubectl` try to use by defult `$HOME/.kube/config` configuration file.
+If you save it to a different location and use different filename, don't forget to set the `KUBECONFIG`  variable to the configuration file.
 E.g.:

 	export KUBECONFIG=another_folder_path/kubernetes_config_file_name

-Now check the `kubectl` for example using the `get node` command:
+Now check that `kubectl` is working, for example using the `get node` command:

 	$ kubectl get node
 	NAME            STATUS    ROLES     AGE       VERSION